Table of Contents

 To enable the geolocation with HostIP.info please proceed as follows:

-- Set the Options -> Geolocation -> Geolocation option to “Enabled”.
+- Enable the Options -> Geolocation -> General -> Geolocation option.

-- Select the countries where the plugin should display the cookie notice with the Options -> Geolocation -> Geolocation Locale option
+- Select the countries where the plugin should display the cookie notice with the Options -> Geolocation -> General -> Locale option.

 Geolocation with MaxMind GeoLite2